Last updated on September 25th, 2023

 Do not take any clothes with leopard or other animal print patterns.
-Also, avoid animal theme clothing that represents zebras, elephants, rhinos, flamingos, etc.
+Also, avoid animal-themed clothing that represents zebras, elephants, rhinos, flamingos, etc.

 Do not pack flamboyant or white colors, silky clothing, dresses, skirts, and artificial material shoes.
 If you wear leather, your feet will not sweat when it’s hot and won’t be cold when the temperature drops.
 A dress may be good for dinner at the lodge but you may be so tired in the evening after the long day that won’t have a desire to change specifically for a meal.
 One dress is not going to take a lot of room in your bag.
 But you don’t really need to pack more.